 The International Jury has decided to award the 12th Distinction to the candidacy presented by the municipality of Taoyuan (Taiwan): “2017 Participatory Budgeting for Migrant Workers".

 Furthermore the following have also been granted a Special Mention:

 Luhwindja (Democratic Republic of the Congo): "Local Government-NGO Partnership, Stepping Stone for the Advancement of Women"

 Penang (Malaysia): "Our Money, Our Say!’ - Budgeting by Inclusion"

 Valongo (Portugal): "A More Enlightened Community, a More Participative Community"

 The material that we present is a synthesis of each of the different candidacies presented.
 The complete files of nominations will be published on the IOPD’s website experiences section.

 We would like to pass on our special thanks to all of those local governments that took the time and made the effort to present a candidacy, along with all of the institutions that have helped us to spread this initiative and the network’s collaborating members who, as the Jury, took part in evaluating all of the different experiences presented.

 And then?
 A ranking with all proposals will be made and the 20 proposals which have more votes will move to the next stage.
 Should less than 40 proposals be submitted, only the ones which are among the 50% most voted will move to the next stage.
 If there should be several proposals with the same number of votes, the ones to move to the next stage will be decided by lot.

-The result of the prizes will be made public during the annual IOPD conference taking place from 25th to the 28th November 2018.
+The result of the prizes will be made public during the annual IOPD conference taking place from 7th to the 10th December 2019.
 On the other hand, jury comments will be sent to the candidacies that have made it to the fifth stage for the purpose of them to be used to improve the practices on participatory democracy.